Exiv2/exiv2/README.md

 The python3 interpreter must be on your PATH.

-It is important to highlight that we rely in the usage of the Universal C Runtime (UCRT) and its relative new support for UTF-8.
+It is important to highlight that we rely on using of the Universal C Runtime (UCRT) and its relatively new support for UTF-8.
 Check this [PR](https://github.com/Exiv2/exiv2/pull/2090) for more information.

 [TOC](#TOC)
 <div id="PlatformUnix">